zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 The _PJE_ provides a mechanism for loading API ML onboarding service configuration from a _YAML_ file.

-## Using _YAML_ configuration files to externalize service configuration

-<font color = "red"> It seems that some of this is redundant with the next section "Configuring REST service for API ML onboarding" </font>
+## Configuring REST service for API ML onboarding

+Typically, the API ML Discovery service, Gateway, and user service endpoint addresses are not known at the time of building the service executables.
+Similarly, security material such as certificates, private/public keys, and their corresponding passwords depend on the concrete deployment environment, and are not intended to be disclosed to everyone.
-Externalization of configuration can be performed by providing one or two configuration files.
+Therefore, to provide a higher level of flexibility, the _PJE_ implements routines to build service onboarding configuration by locating and loading one or two _YAML_ file sources:

+* **internal _service-configuration.yml_**

   The first configuration file is typically internal to the service deployment artifact.
 At a minimum this file must be accessible on the service `classpath`.
   This file contains basic API ML configuration based on values known at development time.
 Usually, this basic API ML configuration is provided by the service developer and is located in the `/resources` folder of the java project source tree.
 This file is usually found in the deployment artifacts under `/WEB-ING/classes`.

-The second configuration file is used to externalize the configuration.
-It can be placed anywhere, so long as that the service has access to that location.
-This file is usually populated by the system administrator with values dependent on the deployment system environment.

-At service boot time, both configurations are merged, where the externalized configuration (if provided) has higher priority.

-The values of the properties contined in both configuration files can be overwritten by Java system properties.

-## Configuring REST service for API ML onboarding

-Typically, the API ML Discovery service, Gateway, and user service endpoint addresses are not known at the time of building the service executables.
-Similarly, security material such as certificates, private/public keys, and their corresponding passwords depend on the concrete deployment environment, and are not intended to be disclosed to everyone.
-Therefore, to provide a higher level of flexibility, the _PJE_ implements routines to build service onboarding configuration by locating and loading two file sources:

-* **internal _service-configuration.yml_**

-   A file which is loaded by the enabler as a Java resource.
-This file must be stored on the _classpath_ of the user service application.
-This file is usually placed in the `WEB_INF/resources` folder of the `service _JAR_/_WAR_`.
   The configuration contained in this file is provided by the service developer/builder.
 As such, it will not match every possible production environment and its corresponding requirements.

 * **external or additional _service-configuration.yml_**

-   A file which can be stored anywhere on the local file system.
+   ***** The second configuration file is used to externalize the configuration.
+A file which can be stored anywhere on the local file system, as long as that the service has access to that location.
    This file is provided by the service deployer/system administrator and contains the correct values for the given production environment and corresponding requirements.

+At service boot time, both configurations are merged, where the externalized configuration (if provided) has higher priority.

 The values of parameters in both files can be rewritten and patched by Java system properties defined during service installation/configuration, or at start-up time.
 In the _YAML_ file, we use standard rewriting placeholders for the values of parameters in the following format: